Globalization in South Korea: Economic development

-Moreover, in the late 1990s South Korea experienced severe economic deterioration due to the 1997 financial crisis.
+Moreover, in the late 1990s South Korea experienced severe economic deterioration due to the 1997 Asian financial crisis.
 The government therefore, implemented a system that was based on collaboration between the state, banks and chaebols in which the government monitored and controlled called Korea Inc along with the implementation of Keynesian policy package and budget deficit.
 Furthermore, this policy had helped recapitalize financial institutions through a decrease in interest rates and injection of 64 trillion won (US$50 billion).
-South Korea implemented globalization heavily after the 1997 financial crisis, exposing South Korea's economy to be embraced by other countries, creating a movement in capital goods and information across national borders.
+South Korea implemented globalization heavily after the 1997 Asian financial crisis, exposing South Korea's economy to be embraced by other countries, creating a movement in capital goods and information across national borders.
 South Korea has shown tremendous improvement in economy as there is evidence indicating a decrease in unemployment, high wages and increased education standard.

 Thus, Koreans have a high expectation for the improvement of the future standard of living and becoming one of the developed countries.
 South Korea became the 11th largest economy in the world in terms of gross domestic product in 2016.
 Despite the expectation redistribution of income, the outward-looking development strategy has negatively impacted the farmers due to competition with importers, causing South Korea to be highly dependent on agricultural imports.
-Another issue comes from income disparity between regions as there is significant difference in wages and workers’ contributions.
-Moreover, Korea’s transformation is defined as ‘relative backwardness’ as South Korea needs to come up with a new economic strategy in order to consider the long-term growth and catching-up as the reform program only considers short-term goals and will most likely destruct future growth prospect for the South Korean economy.
+Another issue comes from income disparity between regions as there is significant difference in wages and workers' contributions.
+Moreover, Korea's transformation is defined as 'relative backwardness' as South Korea needs to come up with a new economic strategy to consider the long-term growth and catching-up as the reform program only considers short-term goals and will most likely destruct future growth prospect for the South Korean economy.

-Education Development
+Education development

-South Korea implemented a policy of mandatory education up to sixth grade.
+Korea implements compulsory education policies for 6 years of primary education and 3 years of secondary education.
 The fact that education has been a crucial part in South Korea can be seen by the pressure and number of studying hours experienced by South Korean students.
-High school students in particular typically study from 8 a.m. to 4 p.m. and will proceed to study hall and leave after 10 p.m.
+High school students in particular typically study from 8 a.m. to 4 p.m. and will proceed to study hall and leave after 10 pm.
 Furthermore, additional tuition is also part of the daily life of South Korean students.
 This phenomenon started in 1945 as mass primary education was introduced with less than 5 percent of the population having an elementary school education.
 There were massive improvements after five decades as most of the population was literate with 90 percent of the population graduating from high school.
 During this period, the number of South Korean students enrolling college was higher in comparison to most countries in Europe, and the quality of education regarding math and science skills in South Korea primary and secondary students outmatched other countries.